openmarmot/review/README.md

 r folder/file.py
 ```

-### Cost
+### Example
-Reviewing a 3000 line file is currently costing me around $0.017 USD.
-Cost will change based on file size and API costs.
+This is the result of running the program against a 3000 line python file.
+The API cost for this was 0.016 USD.
 ![screenshot](/screenshots/output_jun_19.png "Review output")